daball/amazon-pa-api-5.0-sdk-node-ts/README.md

 Then include *bundle.js* in the HTML pages.

 ### Webpack Configuration

+I assume it works in Webpack.
+I'm using it with Vite, for instance, with Astro.
+I have no idea really.
+I'm leaving the documentation up from the original documentation.

 Using Webpack you may encounter the following error: "Module not found: Error:
 Cannot resolve module", most certainly you should disable AMD loader.
 Add/merge